1 | Mexican west coast rattlesnake |

 This rattlesnake is a lover of pine-oak forests at high altitudes, with some being observed at 3200 metres.
 Its heartlands are central southern Mexico, where they’re commonly found on steep hillsides, resting under rocks after a heavy rain.
 High altitude desert areas at 2000 metres are also possibilities, surrounded by cacti, yucca and agave plants.
 The Mexican small-headed rattlesnake (Crotalus intermedius) is able to live on particularly steep mountain slopes, interspersed with rocky ridges.

 This species has a dietary speciality of lizards, particularly those of the spiny lizard (Sceloporus) family.
 With other rattlesnakes muscling in on the rodent niche, this species went in a freer direction, with more spoils to choose from.
 It venom mostly consists of metalloproteineases, shock and awe weapons which digest skin cells and cause massive tissue chaos.
 Neurotoxins are few and far between.
-They’re called the small-headed rattlesnake, but they also have a short body length, with 50-60cm being the norm.
+They’re called the small-headed rattlesnake, but they also have a short body length, with 40-50cm being the norm, with a maximum of 57cm in the wild (sometimes longer in captivity).

 Crotalus intermedius is believed to reproduce at a very slow rate.
 Fortunately, they’re quite widespread, and are assigned to “Least concern” by IUCN, with a stable population trend.